IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Design Considerations for  Dual Stands.md

 For better or worse, I’m blessed with a pretty good Standard of Living here in Australia.
 Unfortunately, that also means the price of my goods will reflect that; given I am the one producing and packaging all in-house.

-Pricing involves multiple factors, however in its simplest, machine-processing time, material cost, and labour are major influencers.
+Pricing involves multiple factors; however in its simplest, machine-processing time, material cost, and labour are major influencers.

-After a lot of experimenting and calculations, I can confirm that committing with my current small-form-factor Double Stand design, as opposed to a larger design, means:
+I can confirm a few advantages my current design has, as opposed to a larger design:

 * Faster processing times on the laser machine
 * Uses less materials -> Less surface area -> Efficient nesting options
 * Easier and quicker to handle + pack

-All of which are extremely desirable because it means “a more affordable” product for the consumer.
+The points above are extremely desirable because it means I can offer a “more affordable” product to the customer.
-It’s completely understandable for a customer to hold little regard for the intangibles, and instead simply want X item to serve Y purpose at a low cost, which is why I’ve tried my best to optimise wherever possible.
+It’s completely understandable for someone to hold little regard for the intangibles, and instead simply want X item to serve Y purpose at a low cost, which is why I’ve tried my best to optimize wherever possible.

 ---
 ### Cardboard Prototypes of My Inital Design ###